How to apply for our vacancies

-Guidance on applying for Welsh Revenue Authority (WRA) posts.
+Guidance on applying for our jobs at the Welsh Revenue Authority (WRA).

 How to write a personal statement

-- demonstrate how your transferrable skills meet the requirements of the role as described in the job advert and/or job description
+- show how your transferrable skills meet the requirements of the role as described in the job advert and/or job description

 - bring out your personal qualities and strengths, and describe how they would transfer to the role

 - include relevant examples from your experience to support your application